Jay Lefkowitz: Notable pro bono representation

 Lefkowitz has been deeply involved in the pro bono representation of New York parents who assert that the teacher-tenure system in place has led to inadequate education for countless students across the State because it often precludes dismissal of ineffective teachers.
 In 2018, a New York appellate court ruled that the case could go on, rejecting the State's argument that some changes the New York State Legislature had enacted necessarily served to solve the problems.

-Following that decision, Lefkowitz stated, "New York's constitution guarantees all children in the state a sound basic education, and the current teacher employment statutes are simply failing our children by keeping ineffective teachers in our public schools, ...
-This decision will finally allow us to get the evidence from the State that will vindicate the rights of parents and children across the state."
+Following that decision, Lefkowitz said that New York's constitution guarantees every child in the state a sound basic education and that the existing teacher employment statutes were "failing our children by keeping ineffective teachers" in public schools, adding that the ruling would allow the plaintiffs to obtain evidence from the State.